brandfusion/ignite-doc/src/content/docs/Ignite/Content/section.md

 ---
 title: Section
-description: A guide to implementing the Section element
+description: A guide to implementing the Ignite Section element

 badge:
   text: Ecommerce